discos/doc/user/srt/source/Startup.rst

 operatorInput window, which is also used to start/stop the schedules.

-The other panels are monitors used to display a vast amount of information, see Appendix A – Monitor panels full description and Appendix B – Complete command list for a comprehensive description of their content and a list of all the commands available for the operatorInput (they can be inserted in schedules as well).
+The other panels are monitors used to display a vast amount of information, see :ref:`Appendix-A-Monitor-panels-full-description` and :ref:`Appendix-B-Complete-command-list` for a comprehensive description of their content and a list of all the commands available for the operatorInput (they can be inserted in schedules as well).